theshaunwilson/theshaunwilson/README.md

   </a>
 </p>

-Full-stack software engineer with strong business acumen.
-Proficient in MERN stack development, creating responsive and scalable web applications.
-First Class Honours graduate in Business and Entrepreneurship, bridging the gap between innovative tech solutions and strategic business goals.
+Full-stack software engineer motivated by technology's power to drive innovation and create value.
+First Class Honours graduate in Business and Entrepreneurship, combining technical expertise with strategic business acumen.

 See [my website](https://theshaunwilson.com/) for more information!